ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

        :link: managerial
        :link-type: ref

-        Verifies that direct managers, general managers, and the chief technology officer are aware of the project and approve it.
+       Ensures that direct managers, general managers, and the chief technology officer are aware of the project and approve it.

     .. grid-item-card:: :octicon:`law` Legal
        :link: legal
        :link-type: ref

-        Verifies that the project ships with the right legal framework to protect Ansys intellectual property.
+       Ensures that the project adheres to a legal framework that protects Ansys intellectual property.

     .. grid-item-card:: :octicon:`gear` Technical
        :link: technical
        :link-type: ref

-        Verifies that the project is compliant with Ansys software guidelines and best practices.
+       Ensures that the project complies with Ansys software guidelines and best practices.

 .. important::